richb-hanover/OpenWrtScripts/README.md

 reset it, then run this script.
 Print the label below and tape it to the router.
 It'll be easy to start using it again.
+For more details, read [Why a "spare router"?](./Why a Spare Router%3F.md)

 ```
 =================================================